cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 ### 3. 'Sign up and sign in' on custom domain

-Use an existing Azure AD B2C policy to manage sign up, sign in and account management, but create a subdomain (of sepa.org.uk) which is pointed to the Azure tenant so that the user journey, in terms of urls, is consistent.
+Similar journey to option 2 however the Azure domain can be customised so that a SEPA subdomain (e.g. login.sepa.org.uk) can be pointed to the Azure tenant.
+This would create a more consistent user journey.

 [How can we improve Azure AD - customer-owned domains](https://feedback.azure.com/forums/169401-azure-active-directory/suggestions/15334317-customer-owned-domains)